The NRESi operates with a Director, Research Manager, an internal Steering Committee, and a newly developed Advisory Panel.

 Dr. Steve Helle, Environmental Engineering

-Dr. Paul Sanborn, Environmental Science and Management Program
+Dr. Scott Green, Environmental Science and Management Program

 This new committee includes representatives external to NRESi’s membership.
 Appointed members include individuals from UNBC, as well as the broader community.
 This committee is responsible for: